be-favorite/be-favorite/README.md

 - 📝 I regularly write articles on [https://be-favorite.tistory.com/](https://be-favorite.tistory.com/) (only written in Korean)

-- 📝 I also take part in [the sub-blog](https://statisticsplaybook.tistory.com/pages/about) of [the Statistics Playbook](https://www.youtube.com/c/statisticsplaybook/featured) as one of the writers (also written in Korean :joy:)
+- 📝 I also take part in [the sub-blog](https://statisticsplaybook.tistory.com/category/%EB%A9%A4%EB%B2%84%EC%B9%BC%EB%9F%BC/be-favorite) of the Youtube channel <[the Statistics Playbook](https://www.youtube.com/c/statisticsplaybook/featured)> as one of the writers (also written in Korean :joy:)

 - 💬 Ask me about **everything related to R, statistics, and machine learning**